Last updated on January 13, 2023

 Anje Falkenrath | Illustration by Cynthia Sheppard

 That’s everything I’ve got for you today!
-I truly enjoyed going through each of the Rakdos commanders and talking about them, and I hope you found it as informative and entertaining as I did.
+I truly enjoyed going through the best of the Rakdos commanders and talking about them, and I hope you found it as informative and entertaining as I did.

 What do you think of my rankings and the Rakdos, Lord of Riots list?
 I’ve crushed a few skulls with it at my LGS in recent months and can personally testify to its potency.
 Let me know what you think down in the comments or over in the official Draftsim Discord.